Mitchell Torok: Early career and chart success

 Torok became a member of Louisiana Hayride on KWKH-AM in Shreveport.
 In 1954, his song "My Arabian Baby" appeared as the B-side of Snow's hit "I Don't Hurt Anymore".
 Torok gained a No. 8 country hit with "Hootchy Kootchy Henry (From Hawaii)" and in 1956, after joining Decca Records in Nashville, he had top ten success on the UK Singles Chart with his and Gail's song, "When Mexico Gave Up The Rhumba" and "Red Light, Green Light".

 This success led to a four-month tour of the United Kingdom in 1957, headlining at the London Palladium.
 His shows included English comedian Dickie Henderson and Shirley Bassey.
 It marked the only time Torok has performed with a full pit orchestra with written arrangements on all the songs, led by Torok's own conductor, Maurice " Tex" Bromley, at the on-stage piano with him.

-He also had another hits on the Billboard Hot 100 in 1957 – "Pledge of Love" hit No. 25 in 1957.
+Torok also had another hits on the Billboard Hot 100 in 1957 – "Pledge of Love" hit No. 25 in 1957.
 "Pledge of Love" however was a bigger hit for Kenneth Copeland, who recorded over Torok's backing track.
 Unexpectedly, his previous country song "Caribbean" was re-released in 1959 after Robison sold the master to Guyden Records, and the song peaked at No. 27 on Billboard Hot 100.
 In 1960, "Pink Chiffon", also on Jamie/Guyden peaked at No. 60 and, in 1996, this song was used as main title music in RKO Pictures film Laura Smiles (2006).
 Torok also made further recordings for Mercury, and RCA.
 His last US chart entry was "Instant Love" for the Reprise record label in 1967.